digitalocean/Kubernetes-Starter-Kit-Developers/6-setup-velero/README.md

 ![Dashboard location for snapshot image](../images/velero-backup-space.png)

-3. Still in the `examples` directory, edit the `01-velero-secret.patch.yaml` file.
+3. In the `examples` directory, edit the `01-velero-secret.patch.yaml` file.
 It should look like this:

     ```
     ---